 Many Families choose to become "Returning Families" to ensure a continuous level of care for their children.
-AIFS values your family's support and offers a $200 discount on the program fee when you apply for your next Au Pair for a 2018 start.
+AIFS values your family's support and offers a $200 discount on the program fee when you apply for your next Au Pair.
 Click here for Returning Family Fees.

 Does AIFS have a Child Protection policy?